CBI 5: The Brain: Plot

 The very next day, Sam was ordered by Unnithan to kill Josemon and he in turn instructed Meyjo.
 He did so by hitting and running his vehicle over Josemon.
 Iyer visits Unnithan, who boasts that Iyer will never be able to prove that he was the one who ordered Meyjo to commit the murder.
 Iyer is initially stumped, then suddenly figures out that the newspaper from which Meyjo got the target's photo would be in Unnithan's house.
 He finds it, and now has physical proof that Unnithan and Meyjo met and discussed plans to kill Susan.
-Unnithan is arrested, and later died of a heart attack during the trial.
+Unnithan gets arrested and later dies due to a heart attack during the trial.
 Sometime later, Iyer goes to the prison and happens to encounter Meyjo in his cell.
 Meyjo warns him that Iyer is his next target.
-Iyer is bemused at his challenge and walks away confidently.
+Iyer is bemused at his challenge and says about Vikram and what happened to him, after which he walks away confidently.